Bounds on the sequence length sufficient to reconstruct binary level-$1$ phylogenetic networks under the CFN model: Performance of the DC method under the CFN model

-Throughout this section we will make repeated use of the following Azuma-Hoeffding concentration inequalities~\cite{alon1992probabilistic}: \begin{lemma} Let $k$ be a positive integer, let $S$ be any set and let $Y=(Y_1,\dots,Y_k)$ be independent random variables taking values in $S$.
+\CorrB{The proof of \cref{prop::L1FPMsuccess} is deferred to Appendix~\ref{sec:appendix} as it is rather technical.} Throughout this section we will make repeated use of the following Azuma-Hoeffding concentration inequalities~\cite{alon1992probabilistic}: \begin{lemma} Let $k$ be a positive integer, let $S$ be any set and let $Y=(Y_1,\dots,Y_k)$ be independent random variables taking values in $S$.
 For some $t\in\mathbb{R}$, let $L:S^k\to\mathbb{R}$ be a function such that $|L(a)-L(b)|\leq t$ whenever $a$ and $b$ differ in only one coordinate.
 Then, for $\lambda >0$,

 \end{lemma} To simplify the continued use of \cref{AzumaHoeffding} we consider $k$ to be the number of sites of a sequence alignment $\mathcal{S}$ on $\mathcal{X}$ under the CFN model.
 Let $Y=(Y_1,\dots,Y_k)$ be independent random variables taking values $Y_{ij}=s_i^j$ for $s^j\in\mathcal{S}$, $i\in\{1,\dots,k\}$ and, for all $i,j\in\{1,\dots,n\}$, define the function $L:\{0,1\}^{n\times k}\to\mathbb{R}$ by